 Archaeologists have found:

-The Town House has served as Kintore Burgh Council chambers and offices, schoolhouse and court house.
+The Town House has served as Kintore Burgh Council chambers and offices, schoolhouse, court house and jail.
 In the past, parts of the building have also been used as a post office and shop.

-Action Kintore, Kintore’s community charity, is currently investigating the feasibllity of bringing the town house back into use for the community.
+Action Kintore, Kintore’s community charity, is currently working on ambitious plans to bring the Town House back into use for the community.

 Built in 1819, Kintore Parish Church was designed by the renowned Aberdeen architect Archibald Simpson.
 Inside is a 16th century sacrament house from the previous kirk.

-Just to the west of the town centre is the site of the Deer's Den Roman marching camp.
-This ties in with the other marching camps near Culter in Aberdeen and at Ythan Wells.
+Just to the west of the town centre is the site of the Deer's Den Roman marching camp, stretching out from the area round Kintore Primary School to west of the A96.